SMU – PHIL 3379 – ENVIRONMENTAL ETHICS – FALL 2025 – JEAN KAZEZ

 1. Wilderness is a "human creation"

-Much of history (and in some places today), wilderness is thought of as terrifying, savage, deserted, bewildering (p.
+Much of history (and in some places today), wilderness is thought of as terrifying, savage, deserted, bewildering (original p.
 2)

 Little Red Riding Hood

-End of the 19th century, wilderness thought of as garden of eden (p.
+But at the end of 19th century, wilderness thought of as garden of eden (original p.
 3)

 Bierstadt, "The Rocky Mountains" (1863)

-18th century, wilderness seen as positively sacred, a place to have religious experiences--though with an element of terror (p.
+Wilderness seen as positively sacred, a place to have religious experiences--though with an element of terror (original p.
 4-5)

 Henry David Thoreau (1846), writing about climbing